 There are three authentication methods.
-Choose one method to set up your IPsec tunnel and follow the steps below.
+You can choose one to set up your IPsec tunnel.

 a) Using pre-shared key:

 Note: Pre-shared key (PSK) based authentication is easy to set up but less secure compared with other authentication methods.
 You should use it cautiously in production systems.